PasiSa/aplus-helm-chart/doc/walkthrough.md

     alias kubectl='microk8s kubectl'

-Commonly you also want to operate kubectl from your local machine outside the cluster.
+Usually you would also want to operate kubectl from your local machine outside the cluster.
 In local configuration the Kubernetes config file is needed, and it can be generated in the following way (selecting the target file as appropriate in your case):